Text by James Bow.

 To deal with the capacity problems at Union station, the TTC examined the possibility of building additional platforms.
 Platforms on the north and south sides of the stations would have cost $100 million to install, although it would have dramatically improved the capacity of the station.
 In the end, the TTC settled on a less expensive proposal to construct a second platform on the south side of Union station.
 This would serve trains arriving from St. Andrew and about to head northbound on Yonge.
 The current platform would be walled off on its south side, and would exclusively serve trains arriving from King and about to head northbound on the University subway.

 A deal was reached with Waterfront Toronto to pay for the construction of a second platform at Union station.
 Initial progress was slue due to conflicts with other renovations taking place at the Union train station, but construction on the second platform began with utility relocation work in 2006.
 In 2011, construction began in earnest, blocking access to stairs and portions of the moat between the railway station and Front Street.
-The second platform is expected to open to the public in mid-2014.
+In the summer of 2013, access to the streetcar platform was lost, and the 509 HARBOURFRONT streetcar had to be bussed.
+But once the dig-down was complete, work proceeded quickly.

 In April 2004, the TTC closed down and demolished the bus terminal at Eglinton station, replacing it with a temporary facility just south of the location, where Eglinton garage used to be.
 The TTC had expected to completely rebuild the terminal, to go beneath a new tower to rise from the site, but plans were put on hold, first due to questions regarding the redevelopment of the site, and then due to the proposal to build an underground LRT beneath Eglinton Avenue.